zouharvi/uds-rug-student/README.md

 ## General

 This repository is mandatory for the UdS NNIA class of 2020/2021.
 This project is centered around POS prediction using BERT embeddings and variety of different models.
+The research question is simply comparing different architectures (dense, CNN, recurrent).
+Despite that, the scripts provide arguments to also research the effect of training data size on the performance.

 # Pipeline